sachinsu/sachinsu.github.io/README.md

 ## [About](https://in.linkedin.com/in/sachinsunkle)
 I am a coder, currently working at [@worldlineglobal](https://twitter.com/WorldlineGlobal).
-This is my personal site where i share helpful content (gathered or authored) about Technology (and other topics) in form of static site hosted on GitHub. **Opinions expressed here are my own and not that of my employer.
+This is my personal site where i share helpful content (gathered or authored) on Technology (and other topics) in form of static site hosted on GitHub.

 I also appreciate any [ideas you have](https://github.com/sachinsu/sachinsu.github.io/issues/new) on how I can improve this site.